ImgBotApp/InternetNL/detail/mail/tls/starttls-exists/verdict/good_en.md

-Your mail server offers STARTTLS.
+All your mail server offer STARTTLS.